What are shin splints?

 This repetitive action can lead to inflammation of the muscles, tendons, and thin

 layer of tissue covering the shin bones, causing pain.

 What are the symptoms of shin splints?

-The symptoms of shin splints may resemble other conditions or medical problems.
-Always consult your doctor for a diagnosis.
+The symptoms of shin splints may look like other conditions or medical problems.
+Always

 How are shin splints diagnosed?